 Software Size Estimating is an important activity in software engineering that is used to estimate the size of an application or component in order to be able to implement other program management activities such as cost estimation or schedule progress.
 The software engineer is responsible for generating independent estimates of the software size throughout the lifecycle.
 These estimates are sometimes expressed as Software Lines of Code (SLOC), Function Points (FP), or Equivalent Software Lines of Code (ESLOC).
 An effective software estimate provides the information needed to design a workable Software Development Plan (SDP).
 This estimate is also input to the Cost Analysis Requirements Description (CARD) process.
 Visit Software Estimation Process Consideration and Estimating Reuse Feasibility for more information.

 There are several categories of software that make up the estimate.
 Each of these categories has different time, effort, skills, and environments associated with them.
-The main Categories making up the software size estimate are:
+The main categories making up the software size estimate are:

 - New – Software to be developed by the program

-- Reused code – Software previously written.
+- Reused code – Software is previously written.
 If it is from an earlier build of the same program, it is called “legacy.”
 Reused code needs to be analyzed to determine if it was originally designed for reuse or not.
 Software designed for reuse is usually better documented, has cleaner interfaces, and is easier to integrate than software that is not.

 - Machine generated code – Code automatically created by a software tool.
 Modern software tools often have the capability to auto-generate enormous amounts of code with a few clicks of a mouse.
 This code is generally not efficient and may require re-engineering and “clean up” along with integration and testing effort.